silviamaggi/smd-com/_posts/2021-08-07-leaving-wordpress.md

 redirect_from:
   - /it/personale/lascio-wordpress/
 ---
-An announcement to my WordPress followers.
+<p class="lead">An announcement to my WordPress followers.

-Soon, I’ll be starting a process to move away from the platform: **my website will have a new house, look, and ways to be managed**.
+Soon, I’ll be starting a process to move away from the platform: <strong>my website will have a new house, look, and ways to be managed</strong>.</p>

 <!--more-->